Testimony of the Day

 1 tsp stevia glycerite (omit if using Swerve)

-Preheat the oven to 325 degrees F. In a medium bowl, cream the butter, Just Like Brown Sugar, erythritol and stevia (add in egg if using).
+Preheat the oven to 325 degrees F. In a medium bowl, cream the butter, sweetener, erythritol and stevia (add in egg if using).
 Cream for a few minutes until very fluffy.
 In a separate bowl mix together the almond flour, coconut flour, baking powder, and salt.
 Slowly add in the dry ingredients to the wet and mix until smooth.

 In between 2 pieces of parchment (greased parchment), roll the dough out into 1/4 in a thick dough.
 Using circle cut-outs, cut into Samoa cookie shapes.